srimani-programmer/Breast-Cancer-Predictor/README.md

 ### 5. Ready Steady Go... :turtle: :rabbit2:

-Once you have completed these steps, you are ready to start contributing to the project and creating [pull requests](https://github.com/srimani-programmer/Breast-Cancer-Predictor/pulls).
+Once you have completed the above steps, you are ready to start contributing to the project and creating [pull requests](https://github.com/srimani-programmer/Breast-Cancer-Predictor/pulls).

 ### 6. Checkout to a new branch :bangbang:

 Whenever you are going to contribute.
-Please create a separate branch using command and keep your `main` branch clean (i.e. synced with remote branch).
+Please create a new separate branch using following command and keep your `main` branch clean (i.e. synced with remote branch).

 ```sh
 # It will create a new branch with name Branch_Name and switch to branch Folder_Name